 - Require help with some activities of daily living (ADL’s) such as, but not limited to: bathing, dressing, eating, using the bathroom, etc.

 Sound confusing?
 It is.
-Many times it can take up to 6 months to apply and receive benefits.
+Many times it can take up to 6 months to learn how to fill out VA Aid and Attendance form, apply and receive benefits.
 They will back pay those six months.
 Just make sure you have enough funds to cover the care until they do back pay.

 Another VA Aid and Attendance Form?
 Seriously?

 To apply for the benefit, you will find out there is form after VA Aid and Attendance form.
-My best advice is to find someone who can navigate the system very well.
+My best advice is to find someone who knows how to fill out VA Aid and Attendance form.
 We’ve had a lot more success with our residents working with someone outside the VA who understands the system well.
 I would be more than happy to recommend someone if you need it.
 For those that persevere though, it really helps them and their families out.

-If you want to fill out each VA Aid and Attendance form by yourself, here is a summary of what you might need – both for the veteran and their spouse:
+If you want to know how to fill out VA Aid and Attendance form by yourself, here is a summary of what you might need – both for the veteran and their spouse:

 Thanks to VeteransAid.org for listing these forms